davidsainty/optiboot/README.md

 Not intentionally.
 Because the AT firmware isn't really usable in any environment with more than two XBee devices, I haven't looked at AT mode very carefully.

+#### What hardware support does it need? ####

+The Atmega device needs to be able to communicate serially with the XBee.
+This requires connecting the XBee DOUT (pin 2) to the Atmega RXD (Atmega328P pin 2), and connecting the XBee DIN (pin 3) to the Atmega TXD (Atmega328P pin 3).
+You've probably already done that.

+Apart from the serial link, there in only one additional connection required:
+We need a mechanism to hard-reset the Atmega to enter the bootloader.
+This is supported by connecting the XBee DIO3 pin (pin 17) to the Atmega RESET pin (Atmega328P pin 1).
+Optionally, a 0.1uF capacitor can be included in the reset pin connection - this isn't mandatory, but including the capacitor does eliminate the possibility of the XBee accidentally holding the Atmega in a permanent state of reset.